 A set of rows related through foreign keys.
 Each cache instance contains exactly one row from the root table of a cache group and zero or more rows from the other tables in the cache group.

-An approach to application design and development in which application processing is divided between components running on an end user's machine, such as the client, and a network server.
+An approach to application design and development in which application processing is divided between components running on an end user's system, such as the client, and a network server.
 Generally, user interface elements are implemented in the client component, while the server controls database access.

 The ability to have multiple transactions access and manipulate the database at the same time.